LeMinaw/MyBBBridge/README.md

 You can create one using the command `MyBBBridge: Create config file`.

-The default config file looks like this and should be quite self explanatory:
+The default config file looks like this:

 ```json
 {